ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

 - `sm` - width in 1/12 of screen on small screen
 - `md` - width in 1/12 of screen on middle screens
 - `lg` - width in 1/12 of screen on large screens
-- `xs` - width in 1/12 of screen on very small screens
+- `xs` - width in 1/12 of screen on tiny screens
 - `newLine` - should be shown from new line
 - `label` - String or object like {en: 'Name', ru: 'Имя'}
 - `hidden` - JS function that could use `native.attribute` for calculation